duanewg/windows-server-migration-to-zentyal/README.md

     - Configure the network interface(s) with a static IP(s)
     - Configure as a Standalone Server and set the domain name
 - Active Directory OU, Group, and User migration
-    - Install AD Pro Toolkit on a Windows client machine
+    - Install AD Pro Toolkit on a Windows client machine existing in the old domain
+    - Use AD Pro Toolkit to export all OUs, users, and groups to csv
+    - Join windows client machine to new domain
+    - Use AD Pro Toolkit import all Ous, users, and groups from the csv
+    - Verify user counts on all objects using a Power Shell
-    -
+- Desktop migration
+    - Join all existing client machines to the new domain
+    - Use USMT to migrate local user data from the old domain's user profile to the new domain's user profile

 <h2>Architecture Diagram</h2>